10 Oldest Radio Stations Of All Time | Radio.co

 Started as: British Broadcasting Company

 In 1922, there was the first BBC broadcast coming from the Marconi House on The Strand in London.
-Previously, groups of radio enthusiasts known as 'radio hams' had been tinkering with radio signals - experimenting with how far they could send and receive signals.
+Previously, groups of radio enthusiasts known as 'radio hams' had been tinkering with radio signals.
+These enthusiasts were experimenting with how far they could send and receive signals.

-It was these 'radio hams' that protested when the radio licensing body at the time, The General Post Office, withdrew the license from The Marconi Company in 1920.
+And it was also these 'radio hams' that protested when the radio licensing body at the time, The General Post Office, withdrew the license from The Marconi Company in 1920.
 The General Post Office was unhappy with The Marconi Company moving on from morse code and in to the more interesting territory of music and speech.

 It was only when the British Broadcasting Company was nationalised a few years later that it became how we know it today, the British Broadcasting Corporation.
 Nowadays there are many different stations under BBC Radio.
 But listeners can know what they're listening to is a continuation of oldest station in the UK.